NNO Neighborhood Block Party

 By submitting your photos, you grant the right to the City of Orlando and the Orlando Police Department to full use of the photograph which depicts the faces of adults and children at a public event.

 • NNO Newbie Party Package – this special bonus package will be given to all first time NNO participants.
-Your newbie party package may contain cups, plates, plastic utensils, napkins, a plastic table cloth and garbage bags sponsored by Target.
+Your newbie party package may contain cups, plates, plastic utensils, napkins, a plastic table cloth and garbage bags.

 • National Night Out Block Party Package – This package contains a National Night Out banner, t-shirts for you and your committee and other party supplies.

-• Party Package Pick Up - pick up your NNO Party Package from the Orlando Police Headquarters (1250 West South Street).
-You will receive an email with pick up information after you register.
+• Party Package will be delivered by Orlando Police Department.
+You will receive an email with delivery information after you register.

 Community food bank collection